-- Constellation's Investor Relations Website

-- https://ir.cbrands.com

-- November 2023 Investor Day Materials

-- Annual Proxy Statement, Annual Report, Annual Meeting

-- 2023 ESG Impact Report

-- Quarterly Earnings Releases

-- Other SÉC Filings
+- · Constellation's Investor Relations Website - https://ir.cbrands.com - Fiscal 2025 Financial Results & Fiscal 2026 to Fiscal 2028 Outlook materials dated April 9, 2025 - Annual Proxy Statement, Annual Report, Annual Meeting - 2025 ESG Impact Report - · Quarterly Earnings Releases and Quarterly Reports - Other SEC Filings

-Our Investor Relations department and the members of our Executive Management Committee that primarily participate in these discussions regularly report to the Board regarding their engagements and the feedback received on the various topics discussed to keep the Board informed of our stockholders' perspectives and enable them to consider and address those matters effectively.
-We continually evaluate enhancements to our corporate governance, executive compensation, and corporate and social responsibility areas, and appreciate engaging key stakeholders-including our stockholders-in the evaluation of these enhancements.
+Our Investor Relations department and the members of our Executive Management Committee that primarily participate in these discussions regularly report to the Board regarding their engagements and the feedback received on the various topics discussed to keep the Board informed of our stockholders' perspectives and enable them to consider and seek to address those matters effectively.
+We continually evaluate enhancements to our corporate governance, executive compensation, and CSR, environmental sustainability, and workforce inclusive culture areas, and appreciate engaging key stakeholders-including our stockholders-in the evaluation of these enhancements.